 Sister Cities: Grand Rapids and Gangnam

-On April 28th, Mayor Bliss and City Manager Washington had a virtual meeting with Gangnam-gu's Mayor Jeong Sun-kyun to discuss the planned Sister City relationship between Grand Rapids and Gangnam-gu.
+On September 26, 2021 Mayor Bliss and City Manager Washington had a virtual signing ceremony with Gangnam-gu's Mayor Jeong Sun-kyun to discuss the planned Sister City relationship between Grand Rapids and Gangnam-gu.

 Building Cultural and Economic Bridges